Is Solar Worth It in Delaware? (2023 Homeowner's Guide)

 Home Resale Value Increase

-Solar panels are expensive, but they provide a fairly significant bump in property value that makes up for a large portion of your total cost.
-According to nationwide data from Zillow, most homes that go solar will jump in value by around 4.1%.3 Given that the average home price in DE is $334,736, that’s an average value increase of around $13,724, instantly adding to your home equity.4 This jump in value could be more significant in more costly areas, like New Castle and Newark.
+Solar panels are expensive, but they provide a fairly significant bump in property value that makes up for a large portion of your total expense.
+According to nationwide data from Zillow, most homes that go solar will jump in value by around 4.1%.3 Given that the average home price in DE is $334,736, that’s an average value increase of around $13,724, instantly adding to your home equity.4 This jump in value could be more significant in more expensive areas, like New Castle and Newark.
 It’s important to note that your home value is not expected to go up if you use a solar lease or power purchase agreement to acquire your panels.
 Only cash purchases and solar loans will give you a value bump.

 Clean, Renewable Energy